Dear Washington School Students and Families,

-- Teacher or administrator confers with a student.
+The teacher or administrator confers with the student.

 We have a building safety team that will investigate and report on all incidents in regards to Harassment, Intimidation, and Bullying (HIB).
 Mrs. Emmanouilidis is our Building Specialist and can be contacted with any issues related to HIB.

 We are encouraging all students to stay off social media and want to teach them appropriate good digital citizenship skills.
-We will be working closely this school year with Detective Ed and our DARE team of Millburn Police Officers.
-Our message is to be internet and technology responsible, utilizing all forms of media in an appropriate manner.
+We will be working closely this school year with our DARE team of Millburn Police Officers.
+Our message is for our students to be internet and technology responsible, utilizing all forms of media in an appropriate manner.
 Our fifth-grade peer leaders will learn to be proactive and develop habits to help them navigate situations involving social media.
-We will hold an assembly with Detective Ed de la Fuente in September to address the use of technology and social media.
 Thank you for your support!

-- Cell Phone Usage: Washington School will not be responsible for the loss or damage of any student cell phone.
+Cell Phone Usage: Washington School will not be responsible for the loss or damage of any student cell phone.
 Students must turn them off and keep them away during the school day.
-After school, students can use their device to communicate with a parent or guardian.
-Students may not use their cell phone while traveling on the school bus.
+After school, students can use their devices to communicate with a parent or guardian.
+Students may not use their cell phones while traveling on the school bus.
 Please know that we discourage picture taking and videotaping on school grounds.

-The school day begins at 8:40 a.m., with arrival beginning at 8:20.
-Children should not arrive before 8:20 a.m. as they may be unsupervised.
+The school day begins at 8:55 a.m., with arrival beginning at 8:45.
+Children should not arrive before 8:45 a.m. as they will be unsupervised.